Buenos Aires | Estancia in Entre Rios | Esteros de Ibera | Posadas | San Ignacio Miní | Saltos de Moconá | Iguazú Falls

 Welcome to Buenos Aires!
 You will be picked up at the airport and taken to your hotel.
-Afterwards you will get to know Buenos Aires on a city walk and by public transportation.
+Afterwards you will get to know Buenos Aires on foot and by public transportation.
 Your local guide will also take you to some special places not found in any guidebook.

-After breakfast you will receive your rental car and leave hectic Buenos Aires and head north.
+After breakfast you will receive your rental car and leave Buenos Aires to head north.
 While the houses are getting smaller and the surroundings more and more rural, you will slowly leave the big city behind you and reach the province of Entre Rios after about two hours.
-Located between the huge rivers Paraná and Uruguay, the area enjoys optimal climatic conditions and is home to diverse flora and fauna.
+Located between the huge rivers Paraná and Uruguay, the area enjoys optimal climatic conditions and is inhabited by a diverse flora and fauna.
 After the long day of driving, you can look forward to a delicious dinner in the comfortable Estancia La Violeta.

 Enjoy the Argentinean country life at the Estancia La Violeta to its fullest.
 Enjoy watching the gauchos working with the cows and horses and explore the surroundings of the estancia on horseback and on foot.
 You can relax by the pool and gather energy for the eventful days ahead.